CARDHOLDER AGREEMENT – VENMO MASTERCARD IMPORTANT – PLEASE READ CAREFULLY

-Also, if you become aware of and/or your statement shows transactions you did not make, notify Venmo at once following the procedures stated in the paragraph labeled “Information About Your Right to Dispute Errors.”
+Also, if you become aware of and/or your statement shows transactions you did not make, notify Venmo at once following the procedures stated in Section 16 (Information About Your Right to Dispute Errors).
 If you do not notify Venmo within sixty (60) days after you become aware of the transaction and/or after the statement was made available to you, you may not get back any value you lost after the sixty (60) days if Venmo can prove that we could have stopped someone from taking the value if you had notified Venmo in time.
 If a good reason (such as a long trip or hospital stay) kept you from telling us, Venmo will extend the time periods.
 If the Card has been lost or stolen, the Card will be blocked to keep losses down and a replacement card will be sent to you.

 Other Miscellaneous Terms.
 The Card and your obligations under this Agreement may not be assigned.
 The Issuer may transfer its rights under this Agreement.
 Use of the Card is subject to all applicable rules and customs of any clearinghouse or other association involved in transactions.
 The Issuer does not waive its rights by delaying or failing to exercise them at any time.
 If any provision of this Agreement shall be determined to be invalid or unenforceable under any rule, law, or regulation of any governmental agency, local, state, or federal, the validity or enforceability of any other provision of this Agreement shall not be affected.
 This Agreement will be governed by the law of the State of Delaware except to the extent governed by federal law.